mnorin/ba.sh/README.md

 ba.sh is the only bash-native OOP framework with zero dependencies and zero runtime overhead.

-Technically it may be considered a framework and a design pattern at the same time.
+Technically it may be considered a framework and a design pattern at the same time (Metaprogramming Factory).

 Disclaimer: Some examples may not work on bash 3, because I just don't have Mac and running bash 3 in Docker container is tedious.
 So, if something doesn't work, just raise an issue in Github.